 Biology 12: The word "staph" is an informal version of staphylococci, a type of spherical parasitic bacteria that bunch together in irregular masses.

-Chemistry 12: Urea is the molecule CO(NH2)2.
+Chemistry 12: Urea is the molecule CO(NH2)2 and a component of urine.
 The prefix "di" stands for two.

 Physics 12: "Prism" sounds like "prison."
 A prism is used to separate white light into colors.